-Hyperelastic Bone™ is a material made by Dimension Inx composed of over 90% hydroxyapatite, a naturally occurring mineral from bone.
+Hyperelastic Bone™ is a material made by Dimension Inx composed of over 90% hydroxyapatite, a naturally occurring mineral from bone tissue.
 Hyperelastic Bone™ is printed at room temperature and can be seeded with cells post-print.
 Use this step-by-step protocol for bioprinting bone tissue using Hyperelastic Bone.

-The recommended preparation provided in the user instruction below yields a streamlined printable biomaterial that creates reproducible 3D printed constructs.
+The recommended preparation provided in the user instruction below yields a streamlined printable biomaterial that creates reproducible 3D bioprinted constructs.
 However, preparation can be modified by users to suit their needs.

 - 3 mL Dimension Inx Hyperelastic Bone™